'Star Wars: Shadow of the Sith' Reveals Rey's Parents in an Epic Tale

 Source: yoninetanyahu.com

-Spoiler-free book review: Author Adam Christopher sends Luke Skywalker and Lando Calrissian on an exciting adventure leading into the sequel trilogy, giving us the Star Wars story we've craved since 2015.
+Spoiler-free book review: Author Adam Christopher sends Luke Skywalker and Lando Calrissian on an exciting adventure that leads into the sequel trilogy, giving us the Star Wars story we've craved since 2015.

 More in www.cnet.com